pegaltier/backtest-kit/docs/classes/ConstantUtils.md

 Utility class containing predefined trading constants for take-profit and stop-loss levels.

-Provides standardized percentage values based on Kelly Criterion with exponential risk decay.
+Based on Kelly Criterion with exponential risk decay.
-These constants represent percentage levels relative to entry price.
+Values represent percentage of distance traveled towards final TP/SL target.

+Example: If final TP is at +10% profit:
+- TP_LEVEL1 (30) triggers when price reaches 30% of distance = +3% profit
+- TP_LEVEL2 (60) triggers when price reaches 60% of distance = +6% profit
+- TP_LEVEL3 (90) triggers when price reaches 90% of distance = +9% profit

 ## Constructor